changanmoon/treble_build_pixys/README.md

     ```

 ## Notes
-- First and foremost, a huge thanks to David Dean for providing me with an incredible building server which helps (by a lot!!) delivering these builds as fast as possible.
 - If bluetooth calls or bluetooth media do not work well for you, make sure you have the "Use System Wide BT HAL" checkbox enabled on the Misc page of Treble App.
 If not, enable and reboot.
 - If you have a non-Samsung device with a Qualcomm chipset and VoLTE isn't working with the default IMS package provided by Treble App, try installing this [alternative IMS package](https://treble.phh.me/stable/ims-caf-s.apk).